Estimating Current-Flow Closeness Centrality with a Multigrid Laplacian Solver: Abstract

 Matrices associated with graphs, such as the Laplacian, lead to numerous interesting graph problems expressed as linear systems.
 One field where Laplacian linear systems play a role is network analysis, e.\,g.\ for certain centrality measures that indicate if a node (or an edge) is important in the network.
 One such centrality measure is current-flow closeness.

 To allow network analysis workflows to profit from a fast Laplacian solver, we provide an implementation of the LAMG multigrid solver in the NetworKit package, facilitating the computation of current-flow closeness values or related quantities.
 Our main contribution consists of two algorithms that accelerate the current-flow computation for one node or a reasonably small node subset significantly.
-One algorithm is an unbiased estimator using sampling, the other one is based on the Johnson-Lindenstrauss transform.
+One sampling-based algorithm provides an unbiased estimation of the related electrical farness, the other one is based on the Johnson-Lindenstrauss transform.
 Our inexact algorithms lead to very accurate results in practice.
 Thanks to them one is now able to compute an estimation of current-flow closeness of one node on networks with tens of millions of nodes and edges within seconds or a few minutes.
-From a network analytical point of view, our experiments indicate that current-flow closeness can discriminate among different nodes significantly better than traditional shortest-path closeness and is also considerably more resistant to noise -- we thus show that two known drawbacks of shortest-path closeness are alleviated by the current-flow variant.\ \begin{proposition} $\tilde{c}_{\text{ER}}(v)$ is un unbiased estimator for ${c}_{\text{ER}}(v)$ (i.e. $E[\tilde{c}_{\text{ER}}(v)] = {c}_{\text{ER}}(v)$). \end{proposition} \begin{proof} We show that $Y \coloneqq \frac{n}{k} \sum_{s_i\in S} d_{\text{ER}}(v, s_i)$ is an unbiased estimator for $s(v) = \sum_{w\in V} d_{\text{ER}}(v,w)$, then the theorem follows directly from the properties of expected value.
+From a network analytical point of view, our experiments indicate that current-flow closeness can discriminate among different nodes significantly better than traditional shortest-path closeness and is also considerably more resistant to noise -- we thus show that two known drawbacks of shortest-path closeness are alleviated by the current-flow variant.\ where $\tilde{f}_{\text{ER}}(v, S) := \sum_{i = 1}^{k} d_{\text{ER}}(v, s_i)$ is the electrical farness of $v$ with respect to $S$. \begin{proposition} $\tilde{f}_{\text{ER}}(v, S)$ is un unbiased estimator for the electrical farness ${f}_{\text{ER}}(v)$ of $v$ (i.e.\ $E[\tilde{f}_{\text{ER}}(v, S)] = {f}_{\text{ER}}(v)$). \end{proposition} \begin{proof} We show that $Y \coloneqq \frac{n}{k} \sum_{s_i\in S} d_{\text{ER}}(v, s_i)$ is an unbiased estimator for $s(v) = \sum_{w\in V} d_{\text{ER}}(v,w)$, then the claim follows directly from the properties of expected value.
 In the following, we denote the set of $k$-combinations of $V$ with $V_{k}$.

 \end{proof} With $k$ pivots, the empirical complexity of our approach is $\bigO{k m \log (1/\tau)}$ with a multigrid solver.
 Our experiments in Section~\ref{sec:approx_comp} show that a very small $k$ (e.g., $k=10$) is already enough to get a very good approximation.